DigitalState/Platform/sdk/documentation/lab/index.md

     For example, if you have put the SDK repository at `/home/demo/sdk`, then the directory config value should be `/home/demo/sdk/app`.

-2. Generate keys for the system.
+5. Generate jwt keys for the system.

     > The DigitalState architecture uses [jwt](https://jwt.io/introduction/) tokens for user authentication.
     > The authentication system requires a private and public key to generate and validate tokens.